-The pioneering forex solution now accessible to non Standard Bank customers using iiDENTIFii’s digital identity technology
+The pioneering forex solution is now accessible to non Standard Bank customers using iiDENTIFii’s digital identity technology

 Having successfully launched Shyft to its customers, Standard Bank is looking at ways to make the cutting edge foreign currency application accessible to users who do not have an active transactional account with the bank.
 The award-winning Shyft app enables users to buy, send and store foreign currency directly from their mobile phone.
 Yet in order to access the app as non Standard Bank users, new customers initially had to visit a Standard Bank branch to verify their identity.

 “Shyft is essentially a digital solution that allows for easy and convenient access to foreign currency, and we needed this friction-free ethos to be reflected in the sign-up process for every customer – regardless of who they bank with,” explains Arno von Helden, Head, PBB FX Digital Solutions at Standard Bank.
 “By working with iiDENTIFii, we have been able to remove the barriers to adoption for non Standard Bank users by harnessing the digital (and thereby remote) KYC on-boarding process.”